kevinwlu/iot/lesson6/README.md

 [The Particle on Raspberry Pi project has been discontinued](https://docs.particle.io/raspberry-pi/)

+* Uninstall Particle Agent and it dependencies if
     * Error claiming Raspberry Pi 4B to the Particle account
+    * Raspberry Pi 4B green LED is on constantly

 ### Sign up and log in Particle at https://www.particle.io